-To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived From Mums
+To Repel Ticks, Try Spraying Your Clothes With A Pesticide That Mimics Mums

 And even though awareness is growing, she says, a more recent survey "found that many respondents were uncertain about the effectiveness and safety of treated clothing."

-Permethrin has been registered with the Environmental Protection Agency since 1979, and the EPA periodically reevaluates it.
+Permethrin has been registered with the Environmental Protection Agency since 1979, and the EPA periodically re-evaluates it.

 It's an EPA-registered product, "which means it must be studied for safety," Connally says.

 According to the EPA website, "All exposure scenarios showed that permethrin factory-treated clothing is unlikely to pose any significant immediate or long-term hazard to people wearing the clothing."
-Using permethrin spray according to directions to treat your own clothes, should also pose little risk, the agency says.
+Using permethrin spray according to directions to treat your own clothes should also pose little risk, the agency says.

 The National Pesticide Information Center notes that some people who inadvertently get the insecticide spray on their skin may experience temporary tingling, redness or irritation at that site, but not serious symptoms.

-Permethrin lotions and creams are also routinely used to treat head lice and scabies in people two months of age and older.
+Permethrin lotions and creams are also routinely used to treat head lice and scabies in people 2 months of age and older.

+"I absolutely wear permethrin-treated clothing," say Connally, who has no financial ties to makers of permethrin or the treated clothes.

 And she says many of the researchers in her lab wear treated overalls to protect themselves while doing research.